 \section{Conclusion}

-We have shown a framework for proving price of anarchy results for welfare and revenue in Bayes-Nash Equilibrium.
+We have given a framework for proving worst-case approximation results for welfare and revenue in Bayes-Nash equilibrium.
 This framework enabled us to prove both welfare and new revenue approximation results for non-truthful auctions in asymmetric settings, including first price and all-pay auctions.

-We split this framework in two distinct parts that isolate the analysis of Bayes-Nash Equilibrium from the analysis of the specific mechanism.
-The first part, value covering, depends only on Bayes-Nash Equilibrium and relates an agents surplus and expected price for additional allocation with her optimal surplus.
-The second, revenue-covering, depends only on properties of a mechanism over individually rational strategy profiles and feasible allocations.
-This is especially helpful when equilibria are hard to characterize or understand analytically, as is the case with the first-price auction in asymmetric settings.
-We expect this framework will aid broadly in understanding properties of equilibria in auctions well beyond the confines of symmetric settings.
+This framework has two distinct parts that isolate the analysis of Bayes-Nash equilibrium from the analysis of the specific mechanism.
+The first part, value covering, depends only on Bayes-Nash equilibrium and relates an agent's surplus and expected threshold price to her value.
+The second, revenue covering, is a property of the mechanism which must hold for every bid distribution.
+This framework is especially helpful when equilibria are hard to characterize or understand analytically, as is the case with the first-price auction in asymmetric environments and we expect this framework to aid broadly in understanding properties of equilibria in auctions well beyond the confines of classical analyses.

-We invoked the characterization of Bayes-Nash Equilibrium in a few very specific places in our proofs.
+We invoked the characterization of Bayes-Nash equilibrium in a few specific places in our proofs.
 For value covering and virtual value covering, it is only important that an agent be best responding to the expected actions of other bidders.
 For the revenue approximation results, we do rely on the characterization of equilibrium by \citet{M81} to account for revenue via virtual values.
-This is the crucial part that allows us to relate the allocation a bidder receives to their contribution to revenue.
+This crucially allows us to relate the allocation a bidder receives to their contribution to revenue.
 Extensions beyond single-parameter, risk-neutral, private-valued agents will be challenging without a virtual-value equivalent.